-All property owners want to protect their financial asset by keeping it in great health.
-But if you are a landlord, you also need to consider the route to maximum rental revenue.
+All property owners want to protect their financial assets by keeping them in great health.
+But if you are a landlord, you also need to consider the route to maximize rental revenue.
 Finding that balance can be particularly daunting when handling renovations.
 Not least because ongoing maintenance will eat into your annual returns.

 Given the fierce competition for tenants, ensuring that the property is attractive for potential tenants is key.
 At the same time, every decision you make needs to be financially suitable from your perspective too.
-Here are 10 of the best upgrades that will maximise the property’s appeal, earning potential, and long-term health.
+Here are 10 of the best upgrades to maximize the property’s appeal, earning potential, and long-term health.

 - Make a big first impression: Potential tenants are judging the property from the second they see it.
 Quite frankly, if it looks unattractive from the outside, it will damage their perceptions before they’ve even stepped inside.
 Simple jobs like fixing the doorbell and regular garden maintenance can immediately make the place feel more like home.

-- Utilise the hallway: Once inside, the first thing that future tenants see is the hallway.
+- Utilize the hallway: Once inside, the first thing that future tenants see in the hallway.
 As with the exterior aspects, this space can set the tone for their perceptions of the entire property.
 Cleanliness is vital if this is to be viewed as the gateway to their new home.
 Meanwhile, embracing light and warm colour schemes can make the home feel more inviting also.